Simulating the Galactic population of axion clouds around stellar-origin black holes: Gravitational wave signals in the 10-100 kHz band: GW's from the axion cloud population

 The standard result for coherent detection of a continuous monochromatic signal, $h(t) = h_{0}\cos (\omega t)$, is that the signal-to-noise ratio (SNR) $\rho$ grows as the square-root of the coherent integration time $T_{\text{coh}}$ \cite{2021LRR....24....4A}

 where $\sqrt{S_{n}(f)}$ is the one-sided amplitude spectral density (ASD) of the detector noise (the `sensitivity curve') evaluated at the GW frequency, and the trapping frequency of the levitated sensor is constant during the entire observation time.
-Although the LSD is an Earth-bound detector for which the observed signal is modulated by the Earth's daily (diurnal) rotation and orbital motion, we, instead, compute the SNR for the idealized case of a detector freely orbiting the Milky Way at the same radius as the Solar System (i.e$.$ not attached to a planet or star system).
-This scenario isolates the intrinsic sensitivity of the LSD to continuous-wave signals from incidental factors, such as the Earth's rotational and orbital periods. \\ \\ Taking $T_{\text{coh}} = 10^{7}$ s, and with the projected sensitivity curves for the current $1$-m LSD prototype, as well as for future $10$-m and $100$-m versions \cite{2022PhRvL.128k1101A}, we compute the corresponding SNR's for all sources in the galaxy.
+The LSD is an Earth-bound detector for which the observed signal, Eq$.$ \ref{ht}, experiences both amplitude modulation via the angular-dependence of the sensitivity, and phase modulation via the Earth's daily (diurnal) rotation and orbital motion.
+These corrections require knowledge of both the Earth's position and the source position to high accuracy.
+In an all-sky blind search for axion clouds, the source position is not known ahead of time, so a realistic search will require a large number of templates corresponding to many sky locations.
+A coherent search for $\mathcal{O}(10)$ kHz GW's over the full observation time (`fully-coherent search') of four months is not computationally-feasible because of the need to take fine steps in parameter space.
+A `semi-coherent' search, in which the observation time is divided into several segments, sacrifices sensitivity for a great reduction in the number of templates needed to perform a coherent search on each segment \cite{2023LRR....26....3R}. \\ \\ As a means of setting upper limits on the expected number of resolvable signals, we compute the SNR for the idealized case of a detector freely orbiting the Milky Way at the same radius as the Solar System (i.e$.$ not attached to a planet or star system).
+There is a positive frequency derivative due to the gradual dissipation of the cloud which, however, is estimated to be too small to be detected \cite{2020PhRvD.102f3020Z}.
+The signal remains perfectly coherent over the full observation time, and a hypothetical search performed at the Solar System barycenter would simply involve Fourier-transforming the data and looking for lines in the power spectrum. \\ \\ Taking $T_{\text{coh}} = 10^{7}$ s, and with the projected sensitivity curves for the current $1$-m LSD prototype, as well as for future $10$-m and $100$-m versions \cite{2022PhRvL.128k1101A}, we compute the corresponding SNR's for all sources in the galaxy.
 We count those with $\rho > \rho_{\text{t}}$ as resolvable, and we adopt the threshold $\rho_{\text{t}} = 10$ (Fig$.$ \ref{fig:resolvable}). \\ \\ The `loudness' of a signal is determined primarily by the source distance.
 The distance, in turn, is a random variable determined by the randomly-assigned position vector (Eqs$.$ \ref{rhodisks} and \ref{rhobulge}) of the source.
 Thus, for a given set of extant clouds, the number of individually-resolved sources $N_{\text{res}}$ will vary each time we re-assign their position vectors.
 We estimate the mean \& standard deviation of $N_{\text{res}}$ for a given population of extant clouds by laying them down in the Galaxy $N_{\text{reshuffle}} = 100$ times and counting how many are resolvable in each `re-shuffling'.
 The mean \& standard deviation are then computed as